-The State of Alaska and Alaska Tribes have overlapping authority to hear cases involving tribal children, other family law issues, domestic violence, other civil issues, and certain offenses.
+The State of Alaska and Alaska Tribes have overlapping (aka “concurrent”) authority to hear cases involving tribal children, other family law issues, domestic violence, other civil issues, and certain offenses.

 Type of Case + People Involved = Tribal Jurisdiction

-If the Tribe determines that it has jurisdiction over the type of case AND the people involved in the case, then the Tribe has jurisdiction.
-The court can continue on and hear the case.
+If the Tribe determines that it has jurisdiction over the type of case AND the people involved in the case, then the state and federal governments will recognize tribal jurisdiction.

 If your Tribe is seeking legal advice on whether it has jurisdiction in a case, you can contact a law firm that specializes in tribal governance, or if the Tribe lacks funds for private counsel, your local office of Alaska Legal Services.